 Meadows HR in 11th, Rays top Yanks 2-1, back into 1st place

+George Springer opened the game with a triple off the center-field wall and Brantley followed with an RBI double over the head of right fielder Mookie Betts‘ leap at the bullpen wall before Reddick’s sacrifice fly.

+Yuli Gurriel’s bloop single made it 3-0 and chased Velázquez.
+White then hit reliever Colten Brewer’s first pitch down the right-field line for a two-run double.

-ARLINGTON, Texas (AP) — Paul DeJong homered and had a season-high four RBIs, Matt Carpenter’s opposite-field double off the very top of the outfield wall ignited a decisive inning, and the St. Louis Cardinals beat Texas 8-2 on Saturday, getting their first victory over the Rangers since the 2011 World Series.
+ARLINGTON, Texas (AP) — Paul DeJong homered and had a season-high four RBIs and Matt Carpenter’s opposite-field double off the very top of the outfield wall ignited a decisive inning for the Cardinals, who got their first victory over the Rangers since the 2011 World Series.

 Carpenter was initially given a two-run homer in the fifth after his drive hit the wide pad atop the 14-foot left field wall, bounced up and then came back down into the field of play.
 That was changed to an RBI double on replay review after the Rangers challenged.
 It was the first run in a five-run outburst.

-Thunderstorms with heavy rain delayed the start of the scheduled midafternoon game by 2 hours, 11 minutes.
-There was no more rain until the game finished in a downpour that started when the Rangers were batting in the ninth.

-The Cardinals had lost seven regular season games in a row against Texas since their World Series title eight years ago.
-They were swept in three-game home series in 2013 and 2016, and lost the opener of this series Friday night in what was St. Louis’ first regular season game in Arlington since June 13, 2004 — a gap of 5,451 games.
+The Cardinals had lost seven regular-season games in a row against Texas since their World Series title eight years ago.

 Cardinals rookie right-hander Dakota Hudson (3-3) struck out five and allowed two runs over six innings.